mihirvala-crestdata/secops-wrapper/README.md

 You can use Chronicle's Gemini AI to get security insights, generate detection rules, explain security concepts, and more:

-> **Note:** Users must opt-in to use Gemini in Chronicle before accessing this functionality.
+> **Note:** Only enterprise tier users have access to Advanced Gemini features.
+Users must opt-in to use Gemini in Chronicle before accessing this functionality.
 The SDK will automatically attempt to opt you in when you first use the Gemini functionality.
 If the automatic opt-in fails due to permission issues, you'll see an error message that includes "users must opt-in before using Gemini."

 ```python
 # Query Gemini with a security question